xbeat/Machine-Learning/README.md

 Introduction to Named Entity Recognition

 Named Entity Recognition (NER) is a natural language processing task that identifies and classifies named entities in text into predefined categories such as person names, organizations, locations, and more.
 It's a crucial component in various NLP applications, including information extraction, question answering, and text summarization.

+## Diagnosing Data Deficiency in Machine Learning Models

+Understanding Model Data Deficiency

+Data deficiency in machine learning models can significantly impact performance.
+This technique helps determine if more data will improve your model or if you've reached a saturation point.

 ## User Defined Functions in Apache Spark with Python